ZeeshanKeyani/Real-world-penetration-testing-environment-in-a-safe-isolated-network./README.md

-Sure!
-Here's your **Penetration Testing Lab Guide** converted into a professional **GitHub Markdown (`.md`)** format:

-# 🛡️ Penetration Testing Lab - Step by Step

-A detailed guide to setting up a safe and practical penetration testing lab.
+# 🛡️ A detailed guide to setting up a safe and practical penetration testing lab.

 ---